John Christopher Schwab: Career

-The Finances of the Confederate States of America, published by Schwab in 1901, is considered a valuable addition in the field of economic history.
-He was elected Secretary of the Yale Class of 1886 in 1905, and held that office until his death.
-To the work of civic betterment in New Haven, professor Schwab gave much of his attention, and at the time of his death he was serving as secretary and treasurer of the social settlement known as Lowell House.
-He was also president of the Model Housing Association of New Haven.
-He was on the board of trustees of the New Haven Public Library and a member of St. Paul's Protestant Episcopal Church, of whose Sunday school he was at one time superintendent, and for several years served in Company F, Second Regiment, Connecticut National Guard.
-He was a trustee of Mount Holyoke College, and in 1913 was on the committee which arranged the pageant held in celebration of the seventy-fifth anniversary of its founding.
-He was a member of the American and British Economic associations, the Connecticut Academy of Arts and Sciences, the American Library Association, and of the Century Club of New York.
-In 1911, he received from Mühlenberg College the honorary degree of LL.D.
+Schwab was secretary of the Yale class of 1886 in 1905 and served in that office until his death.
+He was secretary and treasurer of Lowell House.
+He was president of the Model Housing Association of New Haven.
+He served on the board of trustees of the New Haven Public Library.
+He served as a member of Company F of the Second Regiment of the Connecticut National Guard.
+He was a trustee of Mount Holyoke College and in 1913, he was on the committee of Mount Holyoke's 75th anniversary pageant.
+He was also a member of the American Economic Association, the British Economic Association, the Connecticut Academy of Arts and Sciences, the American Library Association, the Century Club of New York, and the Massachusetts Historical Society.